 April see’s another opportunity to put on the hallowed GB vest and run around a loop in Turin to try and better my previous 239km best for 24 hours.
 We have a great squad going out there and I cannot wait to be part of it!

 After Turin I’ll have some down time before heading to Portugal with Danny Kendall as a British pair at the Carlos Sa Geres Trail adventure.
-4 days of beautiful mountain running trying to keep up with the quickest Brit at MDS ever.
+4 days of beautiful mountain running trying to keep up with the quickest Brit at MDS ever and that’s why I try to train everyday for this, using the best outdoor sports equipment I get from sites like www.productexpert.com so I have everything I need for my training.
 Should be fun racing friends Jo Meek & Holly Rush too!

 So UTMB is the main focus for the year and after a reasonable 26:48 last year I know that to step up to the next level I have to be in the mountains to train for them so Paul Navesey, Majel Backhausen and I will be shacking up in Les Houches to give ourselves the best chance to compete in those massive hills!